Election Day and Middleton’s Supplemental Levy

 Middleton’s levy request will be on the May 19 primary ballot and will require a simple majority for passage.
 The March 10 levy failed, which means the current $1.3 million supplemental levy will expire if it is not renewed.

 Middleton trustees told Superintendent Sherawn Reberry that district staff needs to prepare two budgets: one if the levy passes and one if the levy fails.
-Those budgets would be ready by early May at the latest.
+The proposed budget cuts are listed here.

 The intent, trustees said, is for the community to better understand the school district’s needs and what it will mean to education programming and students if cuts are made because the supplemental funds are not available.